rtuhpc/hpc-manual/doc/ansysRSM.md

 ![ansys_simulate_select](images/ansysRSM/goback.png)

 Select the queues tab(1.).
 Then press the button(2.) to load the queues from the cluster.
 Check the queues that you will need to use in the **Enabled** column.
 Finally, test if the queues work by clicking the submit button(3.) and if everything is setup correctly you should see a green checkmark next to the submit button.
+Click **Apply**.

 ![ansys_simulate_select](images/ansysRSM/settings3.png)